knacker/Starbase/README.md

 ### Footer

 The consists of a hyperlink to the privacy page and a copyright lettering on the left.
+The footer is in the same color as the conent wrapper.

 /doc/web-structure/strucuture_example_starbase.png shows an example of how the website should look like